444leod/Arcade/README.md

 We have the same interfaces and our games and graphical libraries are compatible with each other.

+For the project, we made the games Snake & Nibbler and the graphical librairies SFML, SDL2 & NCurses.
+We made some bonus, including custom assets for each games, Pacman and an open world Pacman.

 ## How to use

 Do `make` to compile the project, then run `./arcade ./lib/lib_arcade_sfml.so` to start the program with the SFML graphical library (or any other library).
 You can then switch between games and libraries at runtime.